anwar-hegazy/mdp_stuff/python/python_wkshp/intro_to_python_pt2.md

 Out[26]: ['spam', 'eggs', 100, 1234]
 ```

 Individual items in a list are referenced by their index, or position.
-We can reference individual items by enter the variable and the position (counting from 0) into the interpreter.
+We can reference individual items by entering the variable and the position (counting from 0) into the interpreter.
 *For example:*
 ```
 In [27]: a[0]